I’ll have to update this once I settle on a standard for fly fishing – but I’ve got to get smart there first….

-Anyway, over the years I’ve bought a huge amount of gear.
-Reels would break, rods would break and I would get frustrated.
-My initial mistake was sucumbing to the hard-eyed stare of the Basswife and going for the cheapest thing on the shelf.
+Anyway, over the years, I’ve bought a massive amount of gear.
+Reels would break, rods would break, and I would get frustrated.
+My initial mistake was succumbing to the hard-eyed stare of the Basswife and going for the cheapest thing on the shelf.
 Holy malfunction!
-Seems like that rod/reel combo for 15 bucks would never really work just right and eventually dies a miserable death in the middle of a trip – either self induced as it ground itself to a miserable end of jammed gears or killed by me in reaction to a lost trophy… that one that got away.
-It’s one thing to lose a fish because I screwed up, it’s intolerable to lose a great fish because your reel jams.
+It seems like that rod/reel combo for 15 bucks would never really work just right and eventually dies a miserable death in the middle of a trip – either self-induced as it ground itself to a sad end of jammed gears or killed by me in reaction to a lost trophy… that one that got away.
+It’s one thing to lose a fish because I screwed up; it’s intolerable to lose a great fish because your reel jams.

-Interestingly enough, I did not start out by going cheap.
-In 1975, when I graduated from college I bought a cheap car (Datsun 710) and spent the rest of my savings on fishing and camping gear.
-I still use the tent today and the reel I bought – a Garcia Mitchell 301 – works just fine.
+Interestingly enough, I did not start by going cheap.
+In 1975, when I graduated from college, I bought an inexpensive car (Datsun 710) and spent the rest of my savings on fishing and camping gear.
+I still use the tent today, and the reel I bought – a Garcia Mitchell 301 – works just fine.
 As I threw out yet another reel last year, I realized the error of my ways – cheap stuff is not cheap in the long run.
-After replacing key gear components over and over, I realized (as I stared at the 301) that I should apply the same standard to gear as I apply to tools.
+After replacing key gear components repeatedly, I realized (as I stared at the 301) that I should apply the same standard to gear as I use for tools.
 I learned the quality lesson years ago on my woodworking gear.

-With that, I quickly settled on my standard for a rod and reel.
+I quickly settled on my standard for a rod and reel.
 For the rod, it was a no-brainer.
 The Shakespeare Ugly Stik had a hugely positive reputation for being indestructible.
 I saw a review in BASS magazine that gave it very high marks – and the price was not bad.
-Here’s another review that I linked up.

 The reel was another easy choice.
 With the solid heritage of the 301 and over 30 years of positive experience with it, I settled on the Garcia 308 for Bass and the 310 for trout.
-By buying a couple of them, I also got the spare spools for the line that make dealing with a birds nest on the stream a snap.
+By buying a couple of them, I also got the spare spools for the line that makes dealing with a bird’s nest on the stream a snap.

-I’ve been using these models for about 2 years now.
+I’ve been using these models for about two years now.
 No problems, no issues, maximum flexibility.
 I wish I had swapped out my dog’s breakfast of gear years ago.

 The Ugly Stik comes in ultralight, light, medium, etc actions – so I have the correct range of them as well.
 Since I believe a man can never have too many fishing rods or guns, I keep each set fully loaded – a reel for every rod.
 This really makes it nice in the canoe when I am after Bass – I can rig a system for plastics, another for crankbaits and a third for top water.
 After all, you don’t catch any fish while you are tying on a new rig!